AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 Adds note for a specified client in FApro.
 This feature can be used
 * during preparation for appointment: to take note of what to say during it
 * during the appointmeent: to take note of what the client is saying
-* after the appointment: to take not of the follow-up actions
+* after the appointment: to take note of the follow-up actions

-Format: `addnotes INDEX note/NOTE [note/NOTE]`
+Format: `addnote INDEX note/NOTE [note/MORE_NOTES]`

 * Adds `NOTE` for the client at the specified `INDEX`.
 * The index refers to the index number shown in the displayed client list.